 Students will have the opportunity for musical growth both in performance of piano literature and in knowledge of the interrelationships between performance, history, and theory.
-Open to all students.
+Enrollment in this course is limited to students pursuing the performing arts music track and music licensure options.